 Economic situation Hoping for foreign investment

-However, Serbia has come far better through the economic crisis caused by COVID-19 than its neighbouring countries and most EU countries, partly because its tourism industry does not play a big role in the economy.
+Serbia has come far better through the economic crisis caused by COVID-19 than its neighbouring countries and most EU countries, partly because its tourism industry does not play a big role in the economy.
 The country also has a relatively sound fiscal policy record according to the International Monetary Fund (IMF), and it meets the Maastricht criteria on government debt.
-According to the IMF, economic growth in 2021 was 6.5 per cent, and rates are projected to be above four per cent in the coming years.
+According to the IMF, economic growth in 2024 was 4.1 per cent, and the rate is projected to be about 3.5 per cent in 2025.

 Business climate has improved